Urist-McDeveloper/nbody/README.md

 2. Vulkan SDK, including `glslc` and validation layers.
 Only Vulkan 1.0 features are used.
 3. CMake version 3.20 or later.

+If you don't have raylib installed on your system, it will be built with this project.
+For more information on building raylib please refer to https://github.com/raysan5/raylib/tree/4.2.0#build-and-installation.

 Target `nbody-bench` uses Linux-only monotonic clock and therefore is not available on other platforms.

 ### How to build